igrishaev/pg2/docs/pgvector.md

 ~~~

 There are several ways you can insert a sparse vector into the database.
 First,
-pass an ordinary vector with zeros:
+pass an ordinary vector:

 ~~~clojure
 (pg/execute conn "insert into test3 values ($1, $2)"
             {:params [2 [5 2 6 0 2 5 0 0]]})
 ~~~

+Internally, zero values get eliminated, and the vector is transformed into a
-and read it back:
+`SparseVector` instance.
+Now read it back:

 ~~~clojure
 (pg/execute conn "select * from test3 where id = 2")